IIIF/api/source/api/search/0.9/index.md

 ### 3.4 Search API Specific Responses

 There may be properties that are specific to the search result, and not features of the annotation in general, that are valuable to return to the client.
-Examples include the text before and after the matched content to allow a result snippet to be presented, the matched text in case stemming or wildcards have been applied, or to link annotations that together fulfil the search query for a phrase, such as when the phrase spans across lines of text.
+Examples include the text before and after the matched content to allow a result snippet to be presented, the matched text in case stemming or wildcards have been applied, or to link annotations that together fulfill the search query for a phrase, such as when the phrase spans across lines of text.

-As these response include Search specific information, the value of `@context` _MUST_ be an array with both the Presentation API and the Search API context URIs included, in that order.
+As these responses include Search specific information, the value of `@context` _MUST_ be an array with both the Presentation API and the Search API context URIs included, in that order.
 This allows the two APIs to develop separately and yet remain as synchronized as possible.

 To incrementally build upon existing solutions and provide graceful degradation for clients that do not support these features and retain compatibility with the Presentation API, the search API specific information is included in a second list within the annotation list called `hits`, other than the `ignored` property on the layer.
 Annotation lists _MAY_ have this property, and servers _MAY_ support these features.